There are many high fat, low carb snack options available that are flavorful, nutritious, and easy to fit into a ketogenic diet.

 Nuts are full of protein, fat, fiber, and plant compounds that offer a variety of health benefits.
 In fact, some research associates a higher intake of nuts with a reduced risk of heart disease and cancer-related death (

-A quarter cup (28 grams) of mixed nuts provides approximately 15 grams of fat, 5 grams of protein, and 2 grams of fiber (
+Just 1/4 cup (28 g) of mixed nuts provides approximately 15 g of fat, 6 g of protein, 6 g of carbs, and 2 g of fiber (

 You can buy pre-packaged mixed nuts or build your own mix using your favorites.
 If you go for the pre-made option, be sure to check the label for any added ingredients that don’t fit into your diet plan.

-A 3.5-ounce (100-gram) serving of olives provides roughly 115 calories, 11 grams of fat, and 6 grams of carbs — half of which come from fiber (
+A 3.5-oz (100-g) serving of olives provides roughly 145 calories, 15 g of fat, and 4 g of carbs — almost all of which come from fiber (

 You can enjoy them plain or stuff them with feta or gorgonzola cheese to add some extra fat.

-“Fat bomb” is a term coined by keto dieters to describe low-carb, dessert-style energy bites that satisfy your sweet tooth.
+“Fat bomb” is a term people on the keto diet coined to describe low carb, dessert-style energy bites that satisfy your sweet tooth.

 Fat bombs are often made using coconut oil, nut butter, avocado, or cream cheese as the base.
 Other ingredients are added to create delicious flavor profiles.